 Evolution of the EU ETS system of allowances registries

-Also the allocation processes in phase 3 of the EU ETS are performed centrally in the Union Registry, both for the allocation of allowances to stationary and aircraft operators for free and for the auctioning of allowances through the common and two 'opt-out' auction platforms.
+Also the allocation processes in phase 3 of the EU ETS are performed centrally in the Union Registry, both for the allocation of allowances to stationary and aircraft operators for free and for the auctioning of allowances through the common and, initially, two 'opt-out' auction platforms (British and German).

 Further potential improvements to the EU ETS registry infrastructure can be inferred from recital 27 of the Registry Regulation, which indicates:

 "Since it may be desirable to provide for additional account types or other means that would facilitate the holding of allowances or Kyoto units on behalf of third parties, or the taking of a security interest in them, these issues should be examined in the context of a future review of this Regulation."

 Particularly, facilitating security interest in emission allowances could be noteworthy for carbon market participants.
 Also other interesting designs, like for example consolidated account, as used under the California cap-and-trade rules, would be worth considering.

 Finality of transfers in the EU ETS Single Registry

 The EU ETS Registry Regulation‘s role is far more significant than merely providing for technical measures for securing the transactions in emission allowances are recorded on the relevant accounts.
 Of equal or even more importance are provisions that harmonise certain aspects of Member States civil law to ensure that the free circulation of carbon credits after they are registered in accounts in the Union Registry can be challenged only in limited circumstances.

 The reasons for this are explained in the recitals to the Registry Regulation, as follows: